We got it.

 Tolerance Data Needs Context

-Engineers respect specificity.
+I find that engineers respect specificity.
 A statement like "we routinely hold ±.001" on turned features and ±.002" on milled features in standard materials, with tighter tolerances available depending on geometry and material" gives an engineer something to evaluate.
 A generic "precision machining" claim gives them nothing.

 Equipment Lists Without Context Are Useless

-Your equipment list might include a Mazak 5-axis, a Haas VF-4, and a Star SR-20 Swiss lathe.
+Equipment lists might include a Mazak 5-axis, a Haas VF-4, and a Star SR-20 Swiss lathe.
 To a machinist, that communicates something.
 To an engineer evaluating suppliers, it often communicates very little.

 Technical Case Studies Beat Marketing Case Studies